hudua/azureml-databricks/guides/azure-ml-pipeline-parallelstep.md

-This guide provides an example of using ParallelRunStep in Azure ML to parallel and run mini batch jobs at scale.

-The sample script can be found here (relatieve to this README file): scripts/batch_script.py
+This guide provides an example of using ParallelRunStep in Azure ML to run batch jobs at scale in parallel.
+The sample script can be found here (relative to this README file): scripts/batch_script.py

 The Azure ML notebook you can use is as follows.
 Here are a few steps to do before running the below: